of Man on Fire

 - Also done in the intro of Dawn of War, when the flamethrowers exploded when hit by an axe.

-- In Diablo 2 bosses enhanced with fire damage will explode violently upon death.
+- In Diablo 2 bosses with the Fire Enchanted modifier will explode violently upon death.

 - Gears of War: Flamethrower Locust mooks go up in flames after a few shots to their fuel tank.
 The Player Characters thankfully have no need for the thing.

 - Kill Zone: Liberation featured scout units (Helghast of course) with unusually explosive, large radios on their backs that stun the wearer when detonated.
 Thankfully, destroying the radio of a scout prevents them from calling in backup or alerting other Helghast.

 - In Mass Effect 2, flamethrower-wielding enemies will explode if hit with the correct power (Overload or Incinerate) or their fuel-tanks are shot.
 This can be used tactically by a player to inflict damage on other enemies.

 - Happens in Men Of War, usually by shooting a high enough caliber shot at the fuel tank carried by flamethrower troopers will cause the container to combust, and setting fire to everybody within several meters of them before finally burning to death themselves.

 - In The Punisher, this is how you defeat the Russian (he throws Exploding Barrels at you).

 - In Red Alert, Flamethrower explode when they died, even when it was with bullet.

 - In Saints Row: The Third, Flamethrower-armed Brutes can be killed the normal way, but since they wear a welding visor, they're mostly immune to headshots, making it much harder.
 On the other hand, if you can put enough bullets into the backpack of the flamethrower, it'll jet them into the air and explode.

 - Flamethrowers in the first Command & Conquer game would explode when shot, which contributed to their uselessness.